stargazer/django-icetea/README.md

 ### Glossary

-Singular Request: A request that refers to a single resource.
+``Singular Request``: A request that refers to a single resource.

-Plural Request: A request that refers to a group of resource instances (usually the instances that the client has the right to view)
+``Plural Request``: A request that refers to a group of resource instances (usually the instances that the client has the right to view)

-Bulk Request: Request with an array of data in its request body.
+``Bulk Request``: Request with an array of data in its request body.
 It only makes sense for POST requests, and aims to create multiple instance

 ### Assumptions